Naman-ntc/FastCode/README.md

 `finetune/scripts` contains scripts for fine-tuning models on the code generation tasks for different models and different GPUs.
 We have optimized the training arguments for optimized performance for `V100`, `A6000`, and `A100` GPUs. [finetune/README.md](finetune/README.md) also contains training performance benchmarked across the different GPUs.

 ## Inference
 Performing inference for code generation datasets is challenging since computing `pass@k` metric requires multiple samples per example (`n_samples`).
-For example, performaing inference over the entire humaneval dataset (164 problems) (with `n_samples` = 20) takes about 25 minutes on 8 A100 (40 GB) GPUs.
+For example, performing inference over the entire humaneval dataset (164 problems) (with `n_samples` = 20) takes about 25 minutes on 8 A100 (40 GB) GPUs.

 We use [`vllm`](https://vllm.readthedocs.io/en/latest/index.html) for blazing fast inference in this repository!
 We have provided example inference script for `starcoder` and `santacoder` models in `inference` folder.
 We are able to speed up the inference by **3 times** using `vllm` and expect significantly more speedup for longer sequence lengths.
 The `inference/scripts` folder depicts examples for performing inference on humaneval dataset for `starcoder` and `santacoder` models.